 This is the Manu National Park, deep in the Amazon Rainforest, an unspoilt expanse of boiling jungle and breath-taking cloud forest running from the Andes mountains to the Madre de Dios River.
-It’s lowlands are only accessible by boat and it’s impenetrable nature has been both the reason so many are attracted to it’s dark undergrowth and the reason it has remained so well preserved.
+Its lowlands are only accessible by boat and its impenetrable nature has been both the reason so many are attracted to its dark undergrowth and the reason it has remained so well preserved.

-You’re standing above the clouds looking down a massive valley along which a single track road winds through a sea of green.
+You’re standing above the clouds looking down a massive valley along which a single-track road winds through a sea of green.
 The clouds boil and roll across the canopy below and the air around you is thin enough to double the effort required to move.
-Soon you will descend down into the UNESCO world heritage site below and make your way through 230km of sweltering jungle, choked with mud and humidity, broken by river crossing after crossing.
+Soon you will descend down into the UNESCO world heritage site below and make your way through 230km of the sweltering jungle, choked with mud and humidity, broken by river crossing after crossing.

 Each runner is responsible for carrying all items listed on the mandatory kit list (which can be found in the Race Pack) throughout the event.
 That means all your clothes, medical supplies, food and sleeping kit will be on your back.
 This doesn’t mean you’re on your own, though.
 There’ll be a constant supply of clean drinking water, and boiling water for the preparation of freeze-dried meals, at every camp, as well as drinking water at each checkpoint.
 Checkpoints are placed approximately every 10km, and there you will find a small shelter, a qualified medic and another supply of clean drinking water.